-The COVID-19 pandemic remains highly volatile and continues to evolve.
-Accordingly, we cannot predict for how long and to what extent the pandemic will impact our business operations or the global economy as a whole.
-We will continue to assess our operations location-by-location, taking into account the guidance of local governments and global health organizations to determine when our operations can begin returning to normal levels of business.
-See Item 1A - "Risk Factors - Infectious disease outbreaks, such as the recent COVID-19 pandemic, could have a material adverse effect on our business" in the Fiscal 2020 10-K for additional discussion regarding risks to our business associated with the COVID-19 pandemic.
+Despite the introduction of COVID-19 vaccines and recent improvements in the global economy as a whole, the pandemic remains volatile and continues to evolve, including the emergence of variants of the virus, such as the Delta variant.
+Accordingly, we cannot predict for how long and to what extent the pandemic will impact our business operations or the overall global economy.
+We will continue to assess our operations location-by-location, considering the guidance of local governments and global health organizations.
+See Item 1A - "Risk Factors - Risks Related to Macroeconomic Conditions - Infectious disease outbreaks, such as the COVID-19 pandemic, could have a material adverse effect on our business" in the Fiscal 2021 10-K for additional discussion regarding risks to our business associated with the COVID-19 pandemic.